The major cases successfully litigated by the Prison Law Office include cases in the following categories:

 An on-going battle against the Board of Prison Terms’ and Governor Davis’s lifer parole policies resulted in a California Supreme Court 2002 opinion.
 The case is published at (2002) 29 Cal.4th 616.

-In re Rutherford/Luego
+In re Rutherford/Lugo

 In 2006, a state court found that lifers were being denied their rights to annual parole consideration hearings (under the law in effect at the time) due to delays caused by a backlog of cases.
 The courts continued monitoring the case.
 Eventually, the backlog was eliminated and the case was dismissed by a Court Order in 2011.